ethereum/ethereum-org-website/src/content/roadmap/danksharding/index.md

 ### What is the KZG Ceremony? {#what-is-a-kzg-ceremony}

 A KZG ceremony is a way for many people from across the Ethereum community to generate a secret random string of numbers together that can be used to verify some data.
 It is very important that this string of numbers is not known and cannot be recreated by anyone.
 To ensure this, each person that participates in the ceremony receives a string from the previous participant.
 They then create some new random values (e.g. by allowing their browser to measure the movement of their mouse) and mix it in with the previous value.
 They then send the value on to the next participant and destroy it from their local machine.
 As long as one person in the ceremony does this honestly, the final value will be unknowable to an attacker.
+The EIP-4844 KZG ceremony was open to the public and tens of thousands of people participated to add their own entropy.
+For the ceremony to be undermined, 100% of those participants would have to be actively dishonest.
+From the perspective of the participants, if they know they were honest, there is no need to trust anyone else because they know that they secured the ceremony (they individually satisfied the 1-out-of-N honest participant requirement).

 [Read more about the KZG ceremony](https://ceremony.ethereum.org/) [Watch Carl Beekhuizen's Devcon talk on trusted setups](https://archive.devcon.org/archive/watch/6/the-kzg-ceremony-or-how-i-learnt-to-stop-worrying-and-love-trusted-setups/?tab=YouTube)